 When I first arrived in Mexico and heard about Magic Towns I was like a kid in a candy shop!
 I couldn't wait to learn more and plan a visit.
 I then discovered Izamal and my heart jumped - a town painted yellow?
 YES PLEASE!

 Jim and I hired a car and off we went.
-A road trip too...this day is going to be a winner I thought; it didn't disappoint.
+A road trip too...this day is going to be a winner I thought.

 A Little History Lesson